 - Surety bond legal matters

 Unfortunately, when it comes to drafting and executing construction contracts in Georgia, there is no standard form, template or other master document which is appropriate for repeated used.
 Although standard-form construction documents can be a useful starting point, the uniqueness of each project needs to be reflected in the contract between the project owner and the general contractor as well as the in the contracts between the prime contractor and the subcontractors if your interests are to be adequately protected.
 In addition, your “master contracts” should be regularly reviewed by a qualified construction lawyer to ensure their compliance with changes in the law, recent court decisions and public policy.
-If you have not have your contracts reviewed within the past year, then contact us today.
+If you have not have your contracts reviewed within the past year, then its time to have your contracts reviewed.

 Regardless of the size and scope of the project, general contractors and specialty subcontractors have relied upon our construction contracting attorneys to negotiate and draft all types of contracts.
 Our decades of experience have given us opportunity to draft, negotiate and advise on all types of contract terms including no-delay-for damage provisions, change order provisions, payments, defaults, and dispute resolution issues.
 In short our lawyers and staff understand the balance between your legal needs and your business goals.
 If you are entering into contract negotiation or if you need to draft a new contract altogether, please contact us to see how our services can help you complete a project more successfully.